 For classic cakes, cupcakes, naked frosting, semi-naked frosting, layered cakes, covering cakes etc. this frosting is absolutely perfect!
 It’s an honest frosting and it is honestly ridiculously delicious!!

-Low Sugar Frosting Development
+Ultimate Vanilla Frosting Development

 As a child I could not stand frosting.
 I always scraped it off the cake because it was just TOO sweet.
-My mother is a dietician and developed a lower sugar frosting for her carrot cake recipe.
+My mother is a dietitian and developed a lower sugar frosting for her carrot cake recipe.
 Now that frosting was DELICIOUS!
 It was, however, a bit too runny to pipe.